What are byte-range requests?

 For purposes of saving bandwidth and time, using byte-range requests can be an efficient method of quickly retrieving the information you want and nothing more.
 This feature becomes increasingly important as the size of the requested file increases, thus using more resources to fully download.

-For more information about range requests, visit the ietf.org range request specification document.
+For more information about range requests, visit the IETF range request specification document.